 This is a survey course that introduces students to the study of human behavior and mental processes.
-Topics include: history and development of psychology as a discipline, learning, memory, the brain, sensation and perception, motivation and emotion, consciousness, developmental psychology/human growth and development, personality, and abnormal behavior.
+Topics include: history and development of psychology as a discipline, learning, memory, the brain, sensation and perception, motivation and emotion, consciousness, developmental psychology/human growth and development, personality, and mental health and disorders.